-Kagel, Kim, & Moser (1996) bargain over 100 chips which were worth three times as much for one of the players ($0.30 vs. $0.10 per chip).
-When chips were worth more for Proposers, and this was common knowledge, both Proposers and Responders adopted self-serving fairness beliefs: Proposers offered slightly more than half the chips, which was an offer of only 1/4th of the money (instead of 75% of the chips, which would be an offer of half the money), and Responders rejected the time.
+Kagel, Kim, & Moser (1996) asked Proposers and Responders to bargain over 100 chips which were worth three times as much for one of the players ($0.30 vs. $0.10 per chip).
+When chips were worth more for Proposers, and this was common knowledge, both Proposers and Responders adopted self-serving fairness beliefs: Proposers offered slightly more than half the chips, which was an offer of only 1/4th of the money (instead of 75% of the chips, which would be an offer of half the money), and Responders rejected roughly half the time.
 Clearly Proposers wanted to offer a fair share of the chips, whereas Responders thought they should get a fair share of dollars.

-Although these studies inferred that individuals adopted self-serving interpretations about what constituted fair behavior, they did not directly measure fairness beliefs, and instead based their inferences on behavior alone.
+Although the authors of these studies inferred that individuals adopted self-serving interpretations about what constituted fair behavior, they did not directly measure fairness beliefs, and instead based their inferences on behavior alone.
 At least two mechanisms could give rise to such behavior.
-Onone hand, Proposers might genuinely believe that uneven monetary splits are fair.
+On the one hand, Proposers might genuinely believe that uneven monetary splits are fair.
 On the other hand, Proposers might believe that uneven monetary splits are unfair, but believe that Responders believe that such splits are fair.
 Uneven offer behavior is consistent with either explanation, but the psychological mechanisms underlying these two explanations are different.
 In the first case, a self-serving bias leads Proposers to consider uneven splits to be fair.
 Given that both even and uneven splits are thought to be fair, Proposers choose the one that yields a higher payoff.
 This seems to occur in the Knez and Camerer experiment, as well as in the Kagel et al. experiment when players had common knowledge of the different monetary conversion values.
 In the second case, Proposers suffer no self-serving bias, and knowingly make an unfair offer because Responders lack full information.
-An example of such patently unfair behavior occurs in the Kagel et al. (1996) experimentonly Proposers knew that the chips were worth three times as much for them, they offered, on average, only half of the chips.
-In this case, rejections were low.
+An example of such patently unfair behavior occurs in the Kagel et al. (1996) experiment.
+When only Proposers knew that the chips were worth three times as much for them, they offered, on average, only half of the chips.
+In this case, rejections were low (and likely expected to be low).
 Had Proposers been fair, they should have offered ¾ of the chips to Responders.

-To distinguish between these possibilities, we Ultimatum Game ) multiple interpretations of what constituted a fair offer and ) informational asymmetries between Proposers and Responders. measured Proposers’ and Responders’ first and second-order fairness beliefs, allowing us to directly assess the presence of norm manipulation and norm evasion.
+To distinguish between these possibilities, we extended the design of Bicchieri and Chavez (2010) which used an Ultimatum Game variant to a) allow multiple interpretations of what constituted a fair offer and b) create informational asymmetries between Proposers and Responders.
+Whereas that study did not measure Proposers’ first-order fairness beliefs, making it impossible to determine whether norm manipulation or norm evasion occurred, the present study measured both Proposers’ and Responders’ first and second-order fairness beliefs, allowing us to directly assess the presence of norm manipulation and norm evasion.

 Methods